 Learning Resource Centre

 Our Learning Resource Centre (LRC) opened in July 2011.
 The conversion of the former gymnasium has provided the school with a fantastic modern facility fitted out with all new furniture and shelving to create a welcoming environment for our pupils/students and staff.
 There are a range of resources and services available, all aimed at encouraging reading for pleasure and supporting independent learning.
-The LRC operates an open access policy throughout the day and is managed by a qualified librarian Mrs. D. Edwards, who is available to provide any assistance required.
+The LRC operates an open access policy throughout the day and is managed by Ms. S. D'Arcy, who is available to provide any assistance required.

 Opening hours are from 8.30am – 4.00pm daily